Stutimp/Earthquake-Visualization-Using-Leaflet-and-USGS-Data/README.md

 - **Data Source:**
 The data is sourced from the USGS GeoJSON Feed, which is updated every 5 minutes.
 I used the link: https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php to select a dataset to visualize.
 I chose the dataset "All Earthquakes from the Past 7 Days," available in JSON format.

+**The project is broken into 2 parts:
+- Leadlet Part-1 (explained below with link for deployment)
+- Leaflet Part-2 (work in progress) :)

+## Leaflet Part 1

 ### **Create the Earthquake Visualization**
 - **Data Import and Visualization:**